petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

 ## Example: Creating a Hierarchic Filtering Experience in the Category Facet Using Vocabularies

 Consider a commerce portal for buying auto parts.
-Each part is a commerce product that's categorized in distinct vocabularies:
+Each part is a commerce product categorized in distinct vocabularies:

 - Vocabulary: Vehicle System